derekbackus/TridentPlus/README.md

 This is an advanced build.
 Please don’t try this for your first build.
 It is not easy and takes some mechanical skills.
 - The lead screws on the two Z motors need to be cut.
 - All of the extrusions were drilled in-house on a drill press — there are no stock numbers for pre-drilled extrusions provided.
 There are drill jigs provided in the STL folder.
 - You need to tap the extrusions for blind joints.
-This is easy and goes fast with a hnd drill, clamp, tapping fluid and a SHARP 5mm tap.
+This is easy and goes fast with a hand drill, clamp, tapping fluid and a SHARP 5mm tap.
 - Getting 2 build plates level and aligned well enough to do a Z_TILT_ADJUST is not easy.
 You must perfectly level your printer to make this work.
 - Configuring Klipper is a bit more difficult than configuring a Trident.
 In particular, there are two SSRsfor the two bed heaters, and an extra Z motor adding to the z_tilt configuration.
 # 3D CAD